giacomobettas/AutoGait/README.md

     - Adjust the autoencoder architecture, threshold, and other parameters.
 &nbsp;
 &nbsp;
-4. Run the project:
+4. Train the autoencoder:

-    Run `main.py` script to train the autoencoder, detect anomalies, and display/send alerts.

     ```plaintext
+    $ python3 autoencoder_train.py

+5. Run the project:

+    Run `main.py` script to detect anomalies and display/send alerts.

+    ```plaintext
     $ python3 main.py
+&nbsp;
+&nbsp;

-5. Evaluate the results:
+6. Evaluate the results:

     - Monitor the console output for any detected anomalies during the execution of the main script.
-    - The script will display anomalous video frames on the screen.
+    - The script will display anomalous video frames on the screen and save them in the `test/` directory.
+    - Fine tune the autoencoder and the detector in order to obtain the expected result.